terra-campaigns/unsettled/campaigns/Book_01/inklings.md

 - [ ] Fairy Queen's bargains
 - [ ] **Tarot cards first session of a month, or when returning to a location previously visited.**
 - [ ] Middle waters demise
+- [ ] Razzy wants to find tree sap.
+- [ ] Tax papers from the monastery were destroyed, but there were copies in the capital.
+- [ ] Documents make Griffin look as stealing money.

 %% kanban:settings
 ```